Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Isomorphisms between forms and hyperelliptic curves

-We illustrate this idea and study its limits with the computation of isomorphisms for forms and hyperelliptic curves in Sections \ref{sec:gener-exampl-genus} and \ref{sec:applications}.
-As we want $c_i$ of the smallest degree possible and $\Isom(c_1,c_2)$ finite, we want that $\deg(\tilde{c_i}) \geq 3$.
-Actually, in the sequel, we mostly deal with forms of even degree and hence non-zero covariants are of even order.
-The smallest degree is then $4$ and as we give some details for further reference.\\
+We illustrate this idea and study its limitations with the computation of isomorphisms for forms and hyperelliptic curves in Sections~\ref{sec:gener-exampl-genus} and~\ref{sec:applications}.
+As we want the covariants $c_i$ to have the smallest degree possible and $\Isom(c_1,c_2)$ to be finite, we want that $\deg(\tilde{c_i}) \geq 3$.
+Actually, in what follows we mostly deal with forms of even degree, so nonzero covariants will be of even order, and the smallest degree meeting our restriction is then $4$.